-All volunteers must be fingerprinted and approved by the Board of Education.
+Volunteers chaperoning field trips must be fingerprinted and approved by the Board of Education.
 This can be done at the Board of Education at 215 Looney Road.
 Please call Ami Fashner at 773-4321, ext.
 6202 to make an appointment.